 - Federal Share means the portion of the total project costs paid by Federal funds.
-Federal share cannot exceed 85 percent of the total project costs for this FMCSA grant program. - State Share means the portion of the total project costs paid by State funds.
-State share must be at least 15 percent of the total project costs for this FMCSA grant program.
-A State is only required to contribute 15 percent of the total project costs of all budget categories combined as State share.
+Federal share is 85 percent of the total project costs for this FMCSA grant program. - State Share means the portion of the total project costs paid by State funds.
+State share is 15 percent of the total project costs for this FMCSA grant program.
+A State is only required to contribute up to 15 percent of the total project costs of all budget categories combined as State share.
 A State is NOT required to include a 15 percent State share for each line item in a budget category.
-The State has the flexibility to select the budget categories and line items where State match will be shown. - Total Project Costs means total allowable costs incurred under a Federal award and all required cost sharing (sum of the Federal share plus State share), including third party contributions. - Maintenance of Effort expenditures will be entered in a separate line below each budget category table for FY 2018.
-MOE expenditures will not, and should not, be included in the calculation of Total Project Costs, Federal share, or State share line items.
+The State has the flexibility to select the budget categories and line items where State match will be shown. - Total Project Costs means total allowable costs incurred under a Federal award and all required cost sharing (sum of the Federal share plus State share), including third party contributions. - Maintenance of Effort (MOE) means the level of effort Lead State Agencies are required to maintain each fiscal year in accordance with 49 CFR § 350.301.
+The State has the flexibility to select the budget categories and line items where MOE will be shown.
+Additional information regarding MOE can be found in the MCSAP Comprehensive Policy (MCP) in section 3.6.